CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 :ref:`public profiles <profiles>`, or the :ref:`"My Dashboard" <my-dashboard>` page.
 Visitors to a public project can view the overview as can contributors on a public or private project.

+Projects and components contain metatags in order to make the metadata available for export (e.g. Zotero).

 Project Navigation Bar
 --------------
 **Purpose:** The Project Navigation Bar allows users to navigate between the settings and information of a project, as well